Jaideepk2004/task-management-system/README.md

 - **Database:** MySQL
 - **Hosting:** InfiniteFree for global access

-## ⚡ Challenges We Ran Into
-- Ensuring smooth CRUD operations on tasks.
-- Implementing a robust login and authentication system.
-- Deploying the system globally for wider accessibility.

 ## 💡 Overcoming the Challenges
 - We structured our backend efficiently to handle user requests seamlessly.
 - Used MySQL to store and retrieve task data securely.